Omard, Michigan

-In terms of legacy, two entities still bear the name of Omard in the vicinity including a church, Omard United Methodist Church, and a cemetery—named simply Omard Cemetery.
+In terms of legacy, two entities still bear the name of Omard in the vicinity including a church, Omard Church (formally belonging to United Methodism and presently Non-denominational), and a cemetery—also named simply Omard Cemetery.

 The post office address for that area is now Brown City, MI 48416.
 The local elevation is approximately 800 feet above sea level.